GLD5000/gld-issues/README.md

 - #### Easy topline editing

   Update the title, deadline and issue status from the main category view with no need to leave the page.

 - #### Collapsible issues

   Each issue expands inline to give you more detailed access for editing so you do not need to navigate away to edit.

-- #### Easy issue adding
+- #### Easy issue addition

   Add a issue to a category with one click.
 Enter your title and you are done, no need to navigate away or assign labels.

+- #### Progress bars

+  Each category has its own progress bar, showing at a glance how many completed issues are within the category.

 ### New ways to organise issues

 - #### Deadlines

   Easily add deadlines to your issues by adding a dd/mm/yy to the end of the title, or using the dedicated deadline field.

 - #### Categories

-  Issue labels are used to make categories for issues
+  Issue labels are used to make collaspible categories for issues that can be easily added to